zzhangjii/learning-library/workshops/goldengate/LabGuide400.md

 ### **STEP 1**: Configure On-premise

-- Log into VNC on the Compute instance and open Firefox WEB browser and go to `<ip addresss of ggcs vm>:7809/groups`.
+- Log into VNC on the Compute instance and open Firefox WEB browser and go to `<ip addresss of ggcs vm>:7809/groups` (field ***GG1***).
 All processes should be up and running.
 This is necessary to ensure the monitoring agent will start the first time.

 ![](images/400/i1.1.png)

 - Next open a file browser in the Compute instance.
-	- **Edit the following file and udate the IP address with the GGCS IP:** `/u01/app/oracle/product/ggcc_instance/conf/agent.properties`
+	- **Open the following file and review key parameters:** `/u01/app/oracle/product/ggcc_instance/conf/agent.properties`

 ![](images/400/i1.png)

-- Update the following fields:
+- Review the following fields at the bottom of the file.  **Note we have updated the IP addresses for you:**
     - **ggInstanceHost=** `<ip address of on prem vm>` Field ***OG1***
     - **ggccServiceHost=** `<ip address of ggcs vm>` Field ***GG1***
     - **proxy-127.0.0.1=** `<ip address of ggcs vm>` Field ***GG1***